a-krawciw/ros2_pointcloud_concatenate/README.md

 This node is intended to be included as a part of a larger launch file.
 And example launch file is provided.

-* `concat.launch`
+* `pointcloud_concatanate.launch.py`
   A sample launch file which highlights the necessary parameters and topics.
-  Launches a node which subscribes to 3 pointclouds, concatenates them and publishes the concatenated pointcloud in frame `base_link` at a frequency of 10 Hz.
+  Launches a node which subscribes to 2 pointclouds, concatenates them and publishes the concatenated pointcloud in frame `base_link` at a frequency of 10 Hz.

 ### **ROS topics**